Ivan123yoo/Assignment-4./code_and_results.md

 The output image displays the K-means clustering results applied to a randomly generated dataset.
 The data points are grouped into four distinct clusters, each represented by a different color.

 The black circles in the plot indicate the centroids of the clusters, which are the computed centers of each group.
-The clustering algorithm effectively groups similar data points together based on their spatial proximity.
+The clustering algorithm groups similar data points together based on their spatial proximity.
 The distribution of points suggests how K-means finds structure within the data, even without prior knowledge of any labels.
 This visualization demonstrates how unsupervised learning can be used to categorize unlabelled data based on inherent patterns.